Longman & Eagle: Cuisine

 Longman & Eagle is a gastropub, focused on serving upscale versions of traditional bar fare.
-Early in the restaurant's history, some of its produce was sourced by Chicago-based urban forager Dave Odd; Odd has also been employed by restaurants including Browntrout and Blackbird.
+Early in the restaurant's history, some of its produce was sourced by Chicago-based urban forager Dave Odd; restaurants including Browntrout and Blackbird have also employed Odd.

 In particular, Longman emphasizes meat-based dishes.
 The restaurant's tongue hash (beef tongue served with truffle hash) has been highlighted by several publications.